sumanbhattarai/isc2-cc/README.md

 ### 🔐 **Security Implications**

-For attackers, open ports like **3389** (RDP) and **80** (web server) represent potential targets.
+For attackers, open ports like **3389** (Remote Desktop Protocol) and **80** (web server) represent potential targets.
 For security professionals, these results can guide decisions on whether these services should be exposed or if they need to be secured further.

 ## 🔐 Vulnerability Scanners